-- Depending on their country of citizenship, foreign workers may need a temporary resident visa (TRV) to enter Canada.
-For more information, see Temporary Resident Visa - How to Apply.
+- Depending on their country of citizenship, a temporary worker may need a temporary resident visa (TRV) or an Electronic Travel Authorization (eTA) to enter Canada.

-- Depending on the type of work they will do and where they lived in the last year, foreign workers may have to undergo a medical examination before entering Canada.
-For more information, see about medical examinations.
+- Depending on the type of work they will do in Canada and where they lived the previous year, temporary workers may have to undergo a medical examination during the application process.

 - Some countries have requirements that citizens must meet before leaving the country.
 They may need an exit visa or other documents related to their Canadian employment.
-Workers should check with their government authorities to find out what the requirements are before they attempt to leave.
+Temporary workers should check with their government authorities to find out what the requirements are before they attempt to leave.

-- Make sure you hire someone with a valid work permit, and follow the conditions described on work permits.
-See the Immigration and Refugee Protection Act for more information on employers’ responsibilities.
+- Make sure you hire someone with a valid work permit and follow the conditions described on work permits.
+Find out what your responsibilities are as an employer after you hire a temporary worker.